TopMyster/Tier-Browser/README.md

 Welcome to Flux a unique browsing experience.
 It's still in beta so don't switch to it fully just yet.
-There is are little to no bugs in the browser currently.
-The Browser itself is only on MacOS for now.
+There is are some bugs in the browser currently.
+The browser highlights on putting the website first rather than the browser Flux is only on MacOS for now.
 There are a few hidden tricks in the browser like ch/ for chatgpt results, flux/notes to get to notes, and flux/sketch to get to a sketching tool.
 The browser is running in a python framework that runs off chromium.
 It doesnt have any chrome bloatware.

 Screenshots For a video go to this site https://topmyster.github.io/FluxBrowser/